🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 View on Amazon

-Zebra DS2208 Handheld Barcode & QR Scanner
+Zebra DS2208 Handheld Scanner

 Reads QR codesDurableFast scan